harikishorep122/linkedin_crawler/README.md

 Strategies

-Every website has policies against bots and Linkedin has as well.
-This scrapper uses some ethical strategies to make sure that it does not load the server.
+Every website has policies against bots and Linkedin has poclicies as well.
+This scrapper uses some ethical strategies to make sure that it does not overload the server.
 Each request is sent after a significant cooldown period.

-Parsel is a BSD-licensed Python library to extract and remove data from HTML and XML using XPath and CSS selectors, optionally combined with regular expressions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Technicalities

 The scraper make use of libraries such as selenium, regular expressions, BeautifulSoup, parsel.
 Selenium helps to automate the process of scrapping.
 The webdriver associated with selenium runs a headless browser in the background.
+Selenium is also capable of running javascript in the webpages sychronously.

+##Dealing with lazy pagination.

+This crawler first pulls the web links of connections after logging in and stores them.
+The connections page has a lazy pagination and hence it has to be scrapped first in order to avoid dealing with the infinite scroll every time.
+Each profile is then visted sequentially with random wait period, random clicks, refresh, previous page visits in between.

+Extracting html elements.

+Data points in these webpges are pulled using a combination of Paresl and Parsel is a BSD-licensed Python library to extract and remove data from HTML and XML using XPath and CSS selectors, optionally combined with regular expressions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Conclusion
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Discalimer

-## BIBLIOGRAPHY
+## Bibliography